junxit/us-congress-bills-110/bill.md

   >       - **(iii)** All provisions relating to the Senior Executive Service (as determined by the Office of Personnel Management), subject to paragraph (2).
   >   - **(2)** For purposes of applying section 4507(b) of title 5, United States Code, paragraph (1)(A)(ii) shall be applied by substituting “the Council of the Inspectors General on Integrity and Efficiency (established by section 11 of the Inspector General Act) shall” for “the Inspector General who is the head of an office referred to in clause (i) shall, with respect to such office,”.

-- **(b)** *Authority of treasury inspector general for tax administration toto protect internal revenue service employees* Section 8D(k)(1)(C) of the Inspector General Act of 1978 (5 U.S.C.
+- **(b)** *Authority of treasury inspector general for tax administration To protect internal revenue service employees* Section 8D(k)(1)(C) of the Inspector General Act of 1978 (5 U.S.C.
 App.) is amended by striking “and the providing of physical security”.

-## § 16.
+## § 15.
 Government Accountability Office reports

 - **(a)** *In General*
   - **(1)** *Submission* Not later than 360 days after the date of enactment of this Act, the Government Accountability Office shall submit a report examining the adequacy of mechanisms to ensure accountability of the Offices of Inspector General to—